Particular/docs.particular.net/nservicebus/bridge/index.md

 If the bridge moves messages across different transport types or different brokers of the same type (e.g. Azure ServiceBus namespaces, or RabbitMQ vhosts), [`ReceiveOnly`](/transports/transactions.md#transactions-transport-transaction-receive-only) is the only supported transaction mode.
 In this mode, messages that are moved across the bridge may be duplicated if some infrastructure-related issue prevents the message from being moved to the target transport.
 To address this either [ensure that handlers are idempotent or enable deduplication of messages using the outbox](/transports/transactions.md#transactions-transport-transaction-receive-only-consistency-guarantees).

-The bridge will use this mode if at least one of the transports being configured are not able to use distributed transactions.
+The bridge will use this mode if at least one of the transports being configured is not able to use distributed transactions.

 ### Distributed transactions